-Between the Lines: All About Guitar Notation
+Between the Lines: All About Guitar Notation | Acoustic Guitar

 From the August 2018 issue of Acoustic Guitar | BY ADAM PERLMUTTER

 The fretboard is quite a tricky place, with a labyrinth of possibilities.
 On an instrument like the piano or flute, there’s only one middle C, but on a standard-tuned six-string guitar, you can choose to play that same pitch at any of five different locations, each with a distinct timbral color and performance opportunity.
-(See “Find Your Cs” on p.
-36.)
+(See “Find Your Cs” below.)

 Get into an alternating tuning like open D (D A D F# A D), which shares only two of the open strings of standard tuning, and the fretboard is disrupted.
 That middle C is in the same place as in standard tuning on strings 4 and 5, but on strings 2 and 3, it’s been relocated (to frets 3 and 6, respectively), and on string 6 it falls past the fretboard on most acoustic guitars.
 The situation amplifies when using a capo, and especially a partial capo.